nerinos/NePlan/README.md

 # NePlan
-Daily planner on  created by wildmaus and nerinos
+Daily planner on java created by wildmaus and nerinos